burkedavid/jira-knowledge-base/README.md

 - 👤 **User Menu Integration** with settings access and session management
 - 🛡️ **Route Protection** with middleware-based authentication
 - 🔑 **Demo Accounts** for testing and demonstration purposes
 - ⚙️ **RAG Configuration System** with comprehensive API for tuning semantic search and AI analysis parameters
+- 🔧 **Configurable Test Case Counts** with UI controls for 1-10 test cases per type (positive, negative, edge)
+- 🔍 **AI-Powered Defect Search Page** with server-side filtering, root cause analysis, and enhanced UI
+- 📈 **Server-Side Search Performance** with debounced search, comprehensive filtering, and statistics dashboard
+- 💾 **Analysis History Management** with persistent localStorage storage of up to 50 AI analyses
+- 🎯 **Enhanced Statistics** with real-time metrics and improved data visualization